 These rules apply to tournaments on our platform.

-The Tournament Rules as listed here are intended to complement the Terms of Service, not replace them.
-In the event of a discrepancy between the Tournament Rules and Terms of Service, the Terms of Service shall take precedence.
+The Tournament Rules as listed here are intended to complement the General Terms, not replace them.
+In the event of a discrepancy between the Tournament Rules and General terms, the General terms shall take precedence.

 Note: Rules 1.5, 2.4 and 2.5 are relevant only to tournaments which use blinds and/or a dealer button.